Last Updated on March 26, 2022 by Anne-Marie

 The secret?
-These tasty fudgy brownies are moist and rich from using real butter and coconut milk.
+These tasty fudgy gluten free brownies are moist and rich from using real butter and coconut milk.

 Plus, they have a coffee kick from the addition of instant espresso powder.
 Delightful!

-You’ll love serving up this easy gluten free brownies recipe to your sweetie (and the kids) for Valentine’s Day!
+You’ll love serving up this best gluten free brownies recipe to your sweetie (and the kids) for Valentine’s Day.